tngrssl/pastis/README.md

 ## TODO

+- Parallelize stuff: data rejecting approaches

 - Find a gitable non-binary format to store the metabolite db and basis sets (I was thinking of FODS but it is not really implemented in conda...)

-- Implement individual spectra phasing ?

 - HDF5/ISMRMD format save/load: for now, only save the MRS signal with a few attributes.
 If needed, will complete implementation